-The belt retractor is mounted on the motor shaft.
-Caution, the motor shaft is in reverse pitch, so do not lose the nut.
+The belt drum is mounted on the motor shaft.
+Caution, the motor shaft is in left-hand pitch, so do not lose the nut.

 The connection of the power supply and the motor to the driver is indicated on the PCB.

-On Simhub: We flash an arduino with the PWM signal function (usually used to drive fans to make a wind simulator) and we associate the deceleration function to it.
+- On Simhub: We flashe an arduino with the PWM signal function (which is generally used to drive fans to make a wind simulator) and the deceleration function is associated with it.

 - Our motor is associated with the deceleration function in the “motor output” tab of ShakeIt Motors :

 - The deceleration effect is set as follows.
 To be on the safe side, the power will be increased in 10% steps.
 Attention, when you test your settings in simulation, use a car with a high braking capacity (single-seater, F1…).